-There are things a person can do without—Here Comes Honey Boo Boo, the ability to take panoramic photographs with your phone—but regular trips to a record store are not one of them.
+There are things a person can do without—Here Comes Honey Boo Boo, the ability to take panoramic photographs with your phone—but regular trips to record stores are not one of them.
 With the market for vinyl rising, it’s becoming increasingly likely that your favorite new album can be played on a turntable.
-There are many reasons to love vinyl, and for those of us who do, the local record store is Mecca (for those of you who are wondering, what’s the big deal?
-Read this great piece on why one writer listens to vinyl).
+There are many reasons to love vinyl, and for those of us who do, the local record store is Mecca.
 Unsatisfied with knowing that people out there might not know they have a treasure trove of music right in their backyard, I traveled across the state and found the seven best independent music stores in Michigan.

 “It’s so clean,” my companion said after walking out of UHF.
 It’s true, the shop is immaculate—not a common trait in record stores, places usually devoted to items rescued from attics and basements of old people.
 From the hardwood floors to its bright lighting, UHF is a bit of an anomaly: a modern looking record store.
 It’s not just the décor that makes it a great record store; the shop boasts a great selection of vinyl.
 Sections for genres like country and jazz contain more records than you might have guessed given the store’s perceived hipness, and there is even a section featuring local acts.
 The overstock bins—filled with newer records with their price marked down because they ordered too much—are a surefire way to separate a shopper from their money.
 A board behind the cash register displays upcoming shows in the area, and you can buy tickets for local shows and forgo the annoying “convenience” charges you get from ordering online.
 This is the record store I stay up nights thinking about.